October 26, 2004: Apple debuts its iPod Photo, a device capable of putting not just 15,000 songs in your pocket, but also 25,000 photographs.

 It is the first iPod to offer a color screen and the ability to display digital images and album cover art.
 The iPod Photo represents a big step forward in the functionality of Apple’s iconic music player.

 A fourth-generation iPod, the iPod Photo entered the product line at the height of its cultural impact.
-Nonetheless, the device brought some innovative new features in addition to the 2-inch, 65,536-color LCD with LED backlight.
+The device brought some innovative new features in addition to its 2-inch, 65,536-color LCD screen with LED backlight.

 Improvements included increased playtime and the ability to send images to a TV via composite- or S-video cables.
 Beyond the screen and other updates, it retained the same Click Wheel controller as other iPods, along with then-standard FireWire and USB 2.0 connections.